Blaise-Telfer/music-site/ReadMe.txt

-This page's carousel requires the "Slick" package available at https://kenwheeler.github.io/slick/ along with the jQuery file
+This page's carousel requires the "Slick" package available at https://kenwheeler.github.io/slick/ along with the jQuery file.
+Slick's CSS and JS files are already linked in index.html